Risk Management Structure

 Risk Management Committee

-The Holding Company established the Risk Management Committee, which serves as an advisory body to the Board of Directors, with Corporate Executive Officers as members.
+The Holding Company established the Risk Management Committee, which serves as an advisory body to the Board of Directors, with Senior Vice Presidents as members.
 The Committee monitors the status of each of the SBU risk management functions, and engages in comprehensive discussions concerning the risks affecting the Company based on a group-wide risk map addressing the risk items of the Company including each SBU.
 The Risk Management Committee then selects the high-priority risks of the Company and implements appropriate countermeasures including monitoring policies.

 Risk Management Structure in the Holding Company and Each SBU

-Because we believe that the viewpoints and perspectives appropriate for responding to such risks differ between Japan and overseas markets, we have assigned separate Corporate Executive Officers in charge of Japan (Risk Management Japan) and overseas (Risk Management International) matters to serve under the Risk Management Division of Recruit Holdings with the aim of responding to the high-priority risks applicable to each relevant region in a manner that is appropriate to the characteristics of such region.
+We have established the position of Director in charge of the Risk Management Division, and this Director also serves as our Executive Vice President.
+Because we believe that the viewpoints and perspectives appropriate for responding to such risks differ between Japan and overseas markets, we have assigned separate Senior Vice Presidents in charge of Japan (Risk Management Japan) and overseas (Risk Management International) matters to serve under the Risk Management Division of Recruit Holdings with the aim of responding to the high-priority risks applicable to each relevant region in a manner that is appropriate to the characteristics of such region.